List of sports events affected by the new virus from China - WHIZ News

 BASKETBALL

-Women’s Olympic qualifying tournament moved from Foshan to Belgrade, Serbia, from Feb.
+Women’s Olympic qualifying tournament moved from Foshan, China, to Belgrade, Serbia, from Feb.
 6-9.

 Asia Cup qualifiers postponed: Philippines vs. Thailand on Feb.
 20; Japan vs. China on Feb.
 21; China vs. Malaysia on Feb.
 24. Matches scheduled for Hong Kong moved to opponents’ homes.